darcular/TwitterProject/README.md

 - Install via command: $ cd WebService/ && mvn clean package
 - Launch: Move the packaged web.war file to your the webapp/ folder under your tomcat7 directory.
 Launch your tomcat, by default the index page can be accessed at http://localhost:8080/web

+##PSMA_Preprocessor
+- Install via command: $ cd PSMA_Preprocessor/ && mvn clean package
+- This application is used to read PSMA data and produce a metadata file as an input for Streets Harvester.
+For now, I hardcode the input file path.
+It will be more flexible in the future.